nusmodifications/nusmods-blog/_posts/2016-08-01-tips-for-freshmen-by-nuswhispers.markdown

 - Reading lists are usually up before CORS closes, so if you're certain to get a mod, you can go grab the required text before everyone else.
 [Hazel Cxe]

-- For poly students your first semester will be so theoretical that you will get a culture shock.
-You'll need to work doubly hard to catch up with the jc peeps in this aspect.
+- For Poly students your first semester will be so theoretical that you will get a culture shock.
+You'll need to work doubly hard to catch up with the JC peeps in this aspect.
 You'll catch up after the first two semesters, don't give up!
 [Ten Zhi-Yang]

 - You can get penalized a grade just for wrong fonts / line spacing used in reports so please read instructions 10 times before you submit..
 [Ten Wei Peng]

-- Do your readings diligently, plan your assignments out weeks in advance to avoid the stress [Ler Yi Poh]
+- Do your readings diligently, plan your assignments out weeks in advance to avoid the stress.
+[Ler Yi Poh]

 - The greatest learning and lessons in university is found outside of the syllabus and curriculum.
 Get involved in activities and events, internships and networking, competitions and conferences.
 You'll learn far more than you would in classes.
 [Lauises Puah]

 - Don't be afraid to study in a seminar / tutorial room.
 Just leave if a class is starting. [[NUSWhispers #23153](https://www.nuswhispers.com/confession/23153)].
-(NUSMods: Use the [Venue Tool](https://nusmods.com/venues) to look up a venue's availability!)
+(NUSMods ProTip: Use the [Venue Tool](https://nusmods.com/venues) to look up a venue's availability!)

-- This is uni, not jc / poly.
-You can do your best and get a B or C. Just suck it up and start over next sem [[NUSWhispers #23153](https://www.nuswhispers.com/confession/23153)]
+- This is Uni, not JC / Poly.
+You can do your best and still get a B or C. Just suck it up and start over next sem [[NUSWhispers #23153](https://www.nuswhispers.com/confession/23153)]

-- You can study at CLB or the Chinese library (it links!) [[NUSWhispers #23153](https://www.nuswhispers.com/confession/23153)]
+- You can study at CLB or the Chinese library (it links)! [[NUSWhispers #23153](https://www.nuswhispers.com/confession/23153)]

 - When you have burnt out, just drink teh ping or go exercise. [[NUSWhispers #23153](https://www.nuswhispers.com/confession/23153)]